L-C-game/Portfolio-2021-Demo-2D-Platformer/README.md

 Each of the state classes were created as singleton’s, specifically Meyer’s singleton.
 This was to ensure that there was only a single instance of each state at a time.
 The singleton pattern was used to ensure that only a single instance of each state existed at once, as the player should only be in a single state at a time, this helps control access to the states.
 Singleton’s also provide global access to the single instance, however unlike static classes you are able to perform creation logic.
+Meyer's singleton was used as it is thread safe.

 ### Data Oriented design